 There are many ways in which we can support you, so, if ever things aren’t right at home please come and talk to us.
 We offer:

 Our school takes safeguarding very seriously and the school’s safeguarding leads support families if there are any safeguarding concerns.
 The school works closely with Social Care and offers families a high level of support.
 All staff receive regular Safeguarding training and know precisely how to identify and report concerns.

-The school has a Designated Safeguarding Lead (DSL), Mrs Claire Brookes, and two deputy DSL's, Mrs Elaine Neate and Mrs Claire Pambianchi and their training is updated every two years.
+The school has a Designated Safeguarding Lead (DSL), Mrs Claire Brookes, and three deputy DSL's, Miss H Eavers, Mr M Kitson and Mrs K Paterson - their training is updated every two years.